kazupon/vue-validator/README.md

 </validator>
 ```

-Since `requred` doesn't need to specify any additional rules, this syntax is preferred.
+Since `required` doesn't need to specify any additional rules, this syntax is preferred.

 ### Object